scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 The setting that we consider for statistical analysis is that of multiple *observations* or *samples* described by a set of different *attributes* or *features*.
-The data can than be seen as a 2D table, or matrix, with columns given the different attributes of the data, and rows the observations.
+The data can than be seen as a 2D table, or matrix, with columns giving the different attributes of the data, and rows the observations.
 For instance, the data contained in :download:`examples/brain_size.csv`: